 But what’s a sweet tooth to do?
 One of the simplest fixes is to cut out soda and replace it with water (see above), since sweetened drinks account for 36% of our added sugar intake.
 Sparkling water can help satisfy your bubbly cravings and has been shown to be harmless to teeth.

 Cooking more homemade meals can also help reduce added sugars in your diet.
 Need ideas for quick and easy bites?
-Check out Dinner for Everyone, the latest release by cookbook-crafting veteran Mark Bittman.
+Check out Dinner for Everyone by cookbook-crafting veteran Mark Bittman.
 Want to go all out on quitting sugar?
 Try the 7-Day Sugar Challenge, created by the New York Times.

 If your fragrant Cocofloss is flirting with you, feel free to indulge more, but be sure to floss at least once a day, ideally before bed.
 Flossing at night will give your teeth at least eight hours (we hope!) free of food debris.
 The 500+ microfilaments in Cocofloss will give your gnashers a loofah-like cleanse, combined with a soothing, antimicrobial dose of coconut oil (infused into every strand).